-Due to a severe blizzard on 26/27 March, major damage occurred on the EM Bird.
-Most components could be successfully replaced.
+Due to a severe blizzard on 26 and 27 March, major damage occurred on the EM Bird.
+Most components were successfully replaced.
 However, the on-board GPS system had failed and could not be replaced or repaired.
 Therefore only positional data from a hand held GPS inside the aircraft cabin is available.

 |Field of Application||Airborne EM-bird, ground measurements|

 |Data Size||575.3 MB|

 Digital Object Identifier: https://doi.org/10.5270/esa-z1k7u74 - CryoVEx AEM: "CryoVEx 2014 Final Report"